amitzworld/Ansible-Playbooks/User-Management/README.md

 - Create user parallelly across hosts
 - Make a member of a particular group
-- provide login shell to the user
+- Provide login shell to the user
 - Add public key in authorized_keys

 ### remove_users